MakieOrg/Makie.jl/docs/tutorials/basic-tutorial.md

 \end{examplefigure}

 The input arguments you can use with `lines` and `scatter` are mostly the same because they have the same conversion trait `PointBased`.
-Other plotting functions have different conversion traits, \reflink{heatmap} for example expects two-dimensional grid data.
+Other plotting functions have different conversion traits, \myreflink{heatmap} for example expects two-dimensional grid data.
 The respective trait is called `DiscreteSurface`.

 ## Layering multiple plots